-From the starting location, a team may point their AUV in any direction.
-Before the start of a run, and for additional points, teams may request a coin flip which determines the heading of the AUV for the start.
-If the coin lands on Heads, the AUV is positioned ~parallel to the gate.
-If the coin lands on Tails, the AUV is positioned so its tail is ~pointed toward the gate (the AUV is backward).
+Before the start of a run, and for additional points, teams may request a coin flip which determines the AUV's starting orientation:

+- If the coin lands on HEADS, the AUV is positioned approximately parallel to the gate. - If the coin lands on TAILS, the AUV is positioned with its tail approximately facing the gate (the AUV is backward).